Scottish and Overseas Entries

 Information for Scottish and overseas clubs on how to enter British Rowing affiliated events using BROE2

-If your club has not previously entered a competition using BROE you will need to contact our Competitions Administrator to be set up before you will be able to make your entry.
+Step 1: If your club has not previously entered a competition using BROE2, contact our Competitions Administrator to have your club set up on BROE2.

 Competition Calendar